 We cannot touch time.
 We cannot see or hear time.
 Clocks can show the time only as we set it, and grammatical time is not the same thing as the hour.
 How can we learn the grammatical time, then?
 To an extent, we may think about time together with place.
 More→

 To see how we could cognitively map in language, let us try a mild brainteaser.
-If we compare our answers with family, friends, or other people and the results are consistent, the mapping is natural for us, even if the idea has not been not well-known: our brainteaser is intuitive. ■→More
+If we compare our answers with family, friends, or other people and the results are consistent, the mapping is natural for us, even if the idea has not been well known: our brain-teaser is intuitive. ■→More